3dcitydb/3dcitydb-docs/source/intro/install-impexp.rst

 It is recommended to at least select the packages ‘\ *3D City Database*\ ’ and ‘\ *Documentation’*.
-The ‘\ *3D City Database*\ ’ package contains all :doc:`SQL scripts <3dcitydb-scripts>` that are required for setting up an instance of the 3D City Database on your spatial database system.
+The ‘\ *3D City Database*\ ’ package contains all Shell&SQL scripts that are required for setting up an instance of the 3D City Database on your spatial database system.
-Please refer to the step-by-step guide for :doc:`Oracle <db-setup-oracle>` or :doc:`PostgreSQL <db-setup-postgis>` on how to use the SQL scripts.
+Please refer to :numref:`3dcitydb_setup_schema_chapter` for a step-by-step guide on how to use the scripts.
 The package ‘\ *Sample CityGML and KML/COLLADA datasets*\ ’ contains license-free sample data that may be used in first tests.